rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Puppet

-* There once was a systems administrator named Luke who didn't want to use CFEngine anymore...
+* There once was a systems administrator named Luke who didn&#8217;t want to use CFEngine anymore...